Quadrivium: History

-These four studies compose the secondary part of the curriculum outlined by Plato in The Republic and are described in the seventh book of that work (in the order Arithmetic, Geometry, Astronomy, Music).
+The four mathematical arts compose the secondary part of the curriculum outlined by Plato in The Republic and are described in the seventh book of that work (in the order arithmetic, geometry, astronomy, music).
 The quadrivium is implicit in early Pythagorean writings and in the De nuptiis of Martianus Capella, although the term quadrivium was not used until Boethius, early in the sixth century.
 As Proclus wrote:

 The Pythagoreans considered all mathematical science to be divided into four parts: one half they marked off as concerned with quantity, the other half with magnitude; and each of these they posited as twofold.
 A quantity can be considered in regard to its character by itself or in its relation to another quantity, magnitudes as either stationary or in motion.
 Arithmetic studies quantities as such, music the relations between quantities, geometry magnitude at rest, spherics [astronomy] magnitude inherently moving.

+The first use of quadrivium as a term has been attributed to Boethius, when he affirmed that the height of philosophy can be attained only following "a sort of fourfold path" (quodam quasi quadruvio).
+It was considered the foundation for the study of philosophy (sometimes called the "liberal art par excellence") and theology.